-Compounds in living organisms but insoluble in water are referred to as lipids and make up the bulk of fat in the organism.
-Lipids are important in the functioning of the body.
-The best known lipid related to health is cholesterol.
+Compounds in living organisms that are insoluble in water are referred to as lipids (fats), and make up the bulk of fat in organisms.

-• Fatty acids.
-These can be used as an energy source and are transported in the blood bound to a protein called albumin.
-They resemble soaps and this disrupts cell membranes.
-Fatty acids are thus not found at high concentrations but are linked to glycerol to form triglycerides and phospholipids.
+- Fatty acids, which can be used as an energy source and which are transported in the blood bound to a protein called albumin.
+They resemble soaps – in this way, they disrupt cell membranes.
+Fatty acids are thus not found at high concentrations, but are linked to glycerol to form triglycerides and phospholipids.

-• Triglycerides consist of three fatty acids linked to a chemical substance called glycerol.
-Similarly to cholesterol, they are carried in the blood as complexes with proteins called lipoproteins.
+- Triglycerides are a type of fat that consist of three fatty acids linked to a chemical substance called glycerol.
+Similarly to cholesterol, they’re carried in the blood as complexes with proteins called lipoproteins.

-• Phospholipids.
-These are more complex molecules containing 2 fatty acids and a phosphate end.
-The phosphate-containing end is water-soluble and the lipid end is not.
-Phospholipids form part of the cell walls as one part blends with water and the other with the non-phosphate part of another phospholipid.
+- Phospholipids.
+These are more complex molecules containing two fatty acids and a phosphate end.
+The phosphate end is water-soluble and the lipid end is not.
+Phospholipids form part of the cell walls – one part blends with water and the other with the non-phosphate part of another phospholipid.

 These lipoprotein “shuttles” have specific functions.
 Of relevance are:

-• Chylomicrons.
+- Chylomicrons.
 These are large particles that carry dietary fats from the intestine through the blood circulatory system.
-In muscle and adipose tissue there is an enzyme that will remove of a large portion of the triglycerides in chylomicrons for burning as energy in the muscle or storing as energy in adipose tissue (fat).
+In muscle and adipose tissue, there’s an enzyme that will remove a large portion of the triglycerides in chylomicrons for burning as energy in the muscle or storing as energy in adipose tissue (fat).
 The remnants of chylomicrons are taken up in the liver.

-• VLDL.
-Very low density lipoprotein.
-This is similar to chylomicrons in that it is rich in triglyceride.
-Between meals the supply of triglyceride to organs is done by this lipoprotein and its remnants (IDL) are also recycled to the liver.
-But a portion of VLDL loses much more triglyceride and becomes LDL.
+- VLDL.
+Very-low-density lipoprotein.
+This is similar to chylomicrons in that it’s rich in triglyceride.
+Between meals, the supply of triglyceride to organs is done by this lipoprotein and its remnants (intermediate-density lipoprotein, IDL) are also recycled to the liver.
+Here a portion of VLDL loses much more triglyceride, and becomes LDL.

-• LDL.
-Is a cholesterol-rich lipoprotein that delivers cholesterol to tissues, where it is used by growing cells that need cholesterol or may be deposited in arteries when in excess of the removal capacity.
-This has earned it the name of “bad cholesterol”.
+- LDL.
+This is a cholesterol-rich lipoprotein that delivers cholesterol to tissues, where it’s used by growing cells that need cholesterol.
+Alternatively, it may be deposited in arteries when it’s in excess of the removal capacity.
+This has earned it the name of “bad” cholesterol.

-• HDL.
-This is a cholesterol-rich lipoprotein.
-This is known as “good cholesterol", because its main function is to remove cholesterol from cells and tissues and carry it back to the liver for excretion.
+- HDL.
+This is a cholesterol-rich lipoprotein that’s known as “good” cholesterol, because its main function is to remove cholesterol from cells and tissues and carry it back to the liver for excretion.

 The total cholesterol in the blood is the sum of the cholesterol in all the particles.
-In a desirable healthy state the total is less than 5mmol/L with less than 3 mmol/L in LDL and more than 1.2mmol/L and 1.4 mmol/L in HDL in men and women.
-When fasting chylomicrons are absent and most of the triglyceride in the blood is in VLDL.
+In a desirable healthy state, the total is less than 5mmol/L with less than 3mmol/L in LDL and more than 1.2mmol/L and 1.4mmol/L in HDL in men and women.